musikamoka/MyAICustomCodeFormat-MACCF-/README.md

 - 📜 This project is released under the MIT License with required attribution.
 - 🧠 Original idea and implementation by [DAIICHI23TE465ZHAJUNJIE] (c) 2025.
 - 🛑 Any public reuse or derivative work must credit the original author.

+The code is currently in the creation phase, so if you have ideas about it you can bookmark this page first!